wfjm/w11/doc/w11a_known_differences.md

   to a timeout, again mostly in test programs.
   **--> a 'watch dog' mechanism will be added in a future version which suspends the CPU when the server doesn't respond fast enough.**

+### <a id="other">Other differences</a>

+- usage of 11/70 SYSID register
+  - in real 11/70's sysid held the individual serial number
+  - in the w11 project sysid encodes the execution environment
+  - this allows to distinguish between real w11 and emulation under SimH or e11
+  - the SYSID is divided in fields
+    - bit 15: emulator flag (0=w11,1=emulator)
+    - bit 14:12: type, encodes w11 or emulator type
+    - bit 11:09: cpu number on 11/74 systems
+    - bit 8:0: serial number
+  - current assignments are
+    - w11a:  010123
+    - SimH:  110234
+    - e11:   120345